26 October 2021

 Almost every year, I implore all the women who will be attending the COPs (big UN climate conferences / negotiations) to be the embodiment of Mother Earth, to represent and speak for all the children, of all species — and to wear bright colours while doing it.

-But I don't want to leave out all the men who attend these Conferences of the Parties each November.
+But I don't want to leave out all the men and those beyond the binary who attend these Conferences of the Parties each November.
 The climate emergency is now so urgent that we can't do this without you.
 So here is my invitation to you — the world's grandfathers, fathers, sons, brothers, uncles, nephews, cousins, husbands, partners, godfathers, comrades and best buddies.

 ~~~~~~~